 —”Guys, it’s here!”
 Blue yells, and unclips a great ball—

 —who dodges.
 Haku’s umbreon is suddenly there, whole body emitting a dark aura that spreads toward the undead marowak… only to miss, the Dark Pulse passing dangerously close to Jason’s lampent.
-The bone club, somehow back in the marowak’s grip, cracks across the umbreon’s face hard enough to twist its neck completely around.
+The bone club flies back to the marowak’s grip as it leaps forward, then cracks across the umbreon’s cheek hard enough to twist its neck completely around.

 “Bash!”
 Blue yells even as the umbreon rolls lifelessly across the floor, but the attack misses once again, and Blue realizes—”Our pokemon can’t aim properly, except maybe the ghosts!”